 Building Resilient Architecture

 The red‑green‑refactor rhythm prevents tech debt from spiralling and keeps codebases malleable.
 This discipline is common among high‑performing teams that prioritize long‑term maintainability and predictable releases.
-For practical clean coding advice, consult the linked resources in this article.
+For practical clean coding advice, see our services at Clean Code Guy: https://cleancodeguy.com.

 Weaving TDD into Team Practice